Western Mongolia Development

 The center provides Kazakh literacy classes for youth, an after-school program for homework assistance, and a small Kazakh library.
 A local teacher also makes a second income by offering music lessons for the dombora, a Kazakh string instrument.

-Your donations sustain and expand all four of these initiatives in Hovd, Mongolia.
+Your donations sustain and expand these initiatives in Hovd, Mongolia.
 Give today.